diebraga/web-3-transactions/README.md

 ### Prerequisites

-Before running _AppName_, ensure you have the following installed:
+Before running, ensure you have the following installed:
 - [Node.js](https://nodejs.org/) (version 12 or higher)
 - [npm](https://www.npmjs.com/) (version 6 or higher)

 ### Installation

-To set up _AppName_ locally, follow these steps:
+To set up locally, follow these steps:

 1. Clone the repository: